actualizer/ActQuoteDocument/README.md

 ## License

-This plugin is proprietary software.
-Please refer to the LICENSE file for details.
+This plugin is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits